How can social media managers do their Instagram scheduling better in less time?

 Adding Instagram to your corporate Agorapulse panel safeguards the account against misuse.

-If you connect your Instagram Business Profile to Agorapulse, you’ll be to publish directly to your Instagram profile without the need to use your phone app.
+If you connect your Instagram Business Profile to Agorapulse, you can publish directly to your Instagram profile without the need to use your phone app.

 Connecting the pages is simple.